NCEA Level 3 Classical Studies 301

 Term 3

-Internal AS 91397: Demonstrate understanding of significant ideology(ies) in the classical world (6 credits)
+Assessment: Internal AS 91397: Demonstrate understanding of significant ideology(ies) in the classical world (6 credits).

 Term 4

-External AS 91394: Analyse ideas and values of the classical world (4 credits)
+Assessment: External AS 91395: Analyse the significance of a work(s) of art in the classical world (4 credits) and/or

 Recommended Prior Learning